vxgmichel/marbles/README.md

 $ python ../flip-jump/src/fj.py --asm to-uppercase.fj -o to-uppercase.fjm -w 16 -v 1
 ```

 Convert it to a marble program.
-The file is likely to be quite bit (about 140 MB in this case), so compress it with gzip:
+The file is likely to be quite big (about 140 MB in this case), so compress it with gzip:
 ```shell
 $ ./flipjump-to-marbles.py to-uppercase.fjm | gzip --best > to-uppercase-with-flipjump.txt.gz
 ```